 Mode of Action: When a person smokes cannabis the cannabinoids are immediately absorbed into the blood, which flows directly to the brain where the most abundant quantity of CB1 receptors reside.

 Edibles: Onset: 15m-1.5 hours

 Duration of the experience: 3-6 hours

 Mode of Action: Cannabis edibles are mostly absorbed through your digestive tract, including your liver.
 When THC is consumed via an edible, your liver will convert it to 11-Hydroxy-THC, an active metabolite that will cross the blood brain barrier and bind to CB1 receptors inducing a long lasting experience.
 Most edibles take longer to onset, and also last longer.
 This will vary depending on the type of edible and your own body.

 Sublingual Application: Onset: Immediate – 20 minutes

 Duration of Experience: 2-4 hours

-You will most likely not get high if you consume raw cannabis.
-There is only one exception to this rule I am aware of: if you juice fresh raw cannabis combined with citrus fruit, you may experience a shift in perception that will last several hours.
+You will most likely not experience the psychoactive effects of cannabis if you consume raw cannabis.
+There is only one exception to this rule I am aware of: if you juice fresh raw cannabis combined with citrus fruit or citric acid, you may experience a shift in perception that will last several hours.
 Citric Acid has the power to oxidize cannabis and therefore cause a redox reaction potentiating the THCA into THC.